Husband of popular influencer Alexis Sharkey found dead with gunshot wound

 In January, a spokesperson for the Harris County Institute of Forensic Sciences announced she had suffered a homicide by strangulation.

-Friends and loved spokes spoke out at the time about how the couple would fight and had been experiencing marital issues.
+Friends and loved ones spoke out at the time about how the couple would fight and had been experiencing marital issues.

 CLICK HERE TO GET THE FOX NEWS APP